 Another reason could also be because of cultural issues; some cultures do not consume alcohol at all, so when these individuals try wines from other countries where alcohol consumption is more common than in their own home country/culture, then it causes them anxiety or fear (this condition would also fall under associative anxiety).

-Causes of Oenophobia
+What are the Causes of Oenophobia

 As is the case with many other types of phobia, oenophobia can stem from a traumatic event.
 For example, a child may have witnessed an adult getting drunk from wine and behaving in an embarrassing (or dangerous) manner.